sigdialinlg2023/sigdialinlg2023.github.io/sitedata/local.md

 *   [Current exchange rates of the Czech National Bank](https://www.cnb.cz/en/financial-markets/foreign-exchange-market/central-bank-exchange-rate-fixing/central-bank-exchange-rate-fixing/)

 When exchanging currency on the street, always check for commission charge and/or worse rates for lower amounts exchanged.
-Depending on the conditions of your home bank, the best way to get Czech Crowns might be using an ATM, which are plentiful around the city (in that case, letting your bank handling the exchange is usually preferrable to using the ATM's rate).
+When withdrawing at an ATM, watch out for extra charges and check the exchange course (letting your bank handling the exchange is usually preferrable to using the ATM's own rate).
+[See here](https://expatwiki.org/Czechia/Banking/Cash) for preferrable ATMs with no extra fees.

-In most places you should be able to pay using a Visa or Mastercard debit card.
+In most places (restaurants, shops around the city center) you should be able to pay using a Visa or Mastercard.
+Food stands or smaller restaurants outside the center may be cash-only.

 ### Car rental

 The usual car rental companies (Avis, Hertz, Budget, Europcar, Sixt) and many other national ones are in the ground floor of the Prague Airport Terminal 1 building, and also in the Airport Parking garage "C".

+### Visas

+The Czech Republic is part of the European Union's [Schengen Area](http://en.wikipedia.org/wiki/Schengen_Agreement).
+Please see the [Ministry of Foreign Affairs website](http://www.mzv.cz/jnp/en/information_for_aliens/frequently_asked_questions/index.html) to check if you need a visa and how to obtain it.
+Note that Czech embassies need 30 days to decide if they grant you the visa or not, so be sure to apply soon enough.
+See the [Registration page](/registration.html) for more information about obtaining invitation letters.

 ### Sightseeing and more